The cart is empty

 Servings: 8-ounces Prep time: 15minutes

 Tempeh is a great source of vegetable protein.
-It comes to us from Indonesia, where it is used in curries, grilled or marinated as here.
-Tempeh is made from fermented soy, and can can come in many varieties; soy only, or soy with added flax seeds, veggies, or multigrains.
+It comes to us from Indonesia, where it is used in curries, grilled, or marinated as it is here in this Marinated Tempeh recipe.
+Tempeh is made from fermented soy, and can can come in many varieties: soy only, or soy with added flax seeds, veggies, or multigrains.
 Tempeh absorbs flavors well and is a surprisingly hearty and delicious addition to any vegetarian cook’s repertoire.
 Marinated or plain, tempeh freezes well too.
 This simple marinade takes tempeh from the far East to the Southwest, making it perfect for a Southwestern or Tex-Mex inspired meal.
 If you are new to tempeh, see Ann’s Tips for information on how to safely handle and eat it.

 1. In a small bowl whisk together the soy sauce, honey, chipotle in adobo and balsamic vinegar.
 Stir in the garlic then pour the dressing in a resalable plastic bag with the tempeh.
 Marinate in the refrigerator for at least 1 hour.
 The longer the better.
 Bake, grill, broil or saute.

 Ann’s Tips and Tricks